pchiusano/pchiusano.github.io/_posts/2015-10-16-twitter-abuse.markdown

 All right, now here's a simple solution.
 I'll make a few tweaks to it below, but this is the basic idea:

-> Twitter should expose a setting which prevents Tweets from "untrusted" people from arriving in my notification timeline, _or being visible to people who follow me_.
+_Twitter should expose a setting which prevents Tweets from "untrusted" people from arriving in my notification timeline, or being visible to people who follow me._

 It would be up to each Twitter user to define their "trusted" set of people.
 Here are some suggestions: